avarngeline/Projects/README.md

 ## Executive Summary
-This project analyses sales performance, product profitability, factory production efficiency, and shipping logistics for a national U.S. candy distributor.
-The dataset includes customer and factory locations, sales transactions, production data, and shipping routes.
+This project analyses sales performance, product profitability, factory production performance, and shipping analysis for a national U.S. candy distributor.
+The dataset includes product details, factory locations, and sales transactions from 2021 to 2024.

 **Key Findings:**